 The consequences for a marijuana possession can be quite serious, and there is the potential for escalating the charge from simple possession to possession with intent to distribute, which is a felony offense.
 That is why it is important to seek legal counsel and begin assessing your options.
-If you have been charged with marijuana possession, consult a capable criminal defense attorney.
+If you have been charged with cannabis possession, consult a capable drug defense attorney.
 Work with a Ft.
 Lauderdale marijuana possession lawyer that is capable of devoting the time and resources necessary to build a solid case for you.

 How Prosecutors Treat Possession Charges

-A number of states have shifted away from criminalization to decriminalization of marijuana charges.
+A number of states have shifted away from criminalization to decriminalization of cannabis charges.
 The federal government has not changed their stance that possession of marijuana should be a criminal offense.
 It is still, for the most part, illegal, but in Ft.
 Lauderdale, there is less of a stigma associated with it.
-Marijuana cases are still prosecuted, but probably not as vigorously as some other offenses.
+Cannabis cases are still prosecuted, but probably not as vigorously as some other offenses.
 The county has given the municipalities the option of decriminalizing misdemeanor possession of marijuana.
 No municipalities have taken the county up on that yet, so at least in Ft.
 Lauderdale, it is still unlawful.
 A lot of officers issue what is called written arrest (or notice to appear) as opposed taking somebody into custody and having them post a bond.

 From a law enforcement perspective, they still prosecute the cases, but the touch is a little softer.
 For an individual that keeps coming to the system over and over again, even in a possession of marijuana case, it could get to the point where a prosecutor or judge would look upon that as a sign of disrespect and that might change the prosecutor’s or judge’s tune.
 Comparing apples to apples, the first offense for possession of marijuana versus some other substances prosecutors may be more lenient because of the direction in which the prosecution is going to be heading.

-Legislation Regarding Possession in Different Jurisdictions
+Legislation Regarding Marijuana Possession in Different Jurisdictions

 Broward County passed an ordinance giving the municipalities, which include Fort Lauderdale, the ability or the right to issue simple citations for possession of misdemeanor amount of marijuana.
 The municipalities, which include Ft.
 Lauderdale, have not taken the county up on that invitation yet.
 It is technically possible, but it has not been put into practice yet in Ft.
 Lauderdale.

 The Ft.
 Lauderdale Police Department still elects to pursue criminal charges on misdemeanor possession of marijuana cases.
 Whether or not the arrest and taking an individual into custody versus giving somebody a notice to appear, which is known as a written arrest is discretionary.
 Either way, it would still be a criminal case in a criminal prosecution and a Ft.
-Lauderdale marijuana possession lawyer could work with the defendant to build their case.
+Lauderdale lawyer could work with the defendant to build their marijuana possession case.

 Mitigating Factors Leading to Judge Leniency